Applications are now open for Craft Scotland's flagship maker learning and development programme.

 Dedicated places for under-represented makers

-We have dedicated places on COMPASS: Emerging Maker Programme 2022 for makers with lived experience of being Black, Asian, Mixed Heritage and/or a Person of Colour, refugee, D/deaf, disabled and/or working class.
+We have dedicated places on COMPASS: Emerging Maker Programme 2023 for makers with lived experience of being Black, Asian, Mixed Heritage and/or a Person of Colour, Refugee, D/deaf, Neurodivergent, Disabled, and/or LGBTQIA+.

 This strand of work is part of Craft Scotland’s updated Equalities, Diversity and Inclusion Policy and Roadmap, and we will guarantee an interview for any applicant who fits the lived experience above and meets the maker criteria.